 On the same day, B Sqdr. is reported with 15 I tanks.

-9 November – 24 bottles of Whiskey are arriving for the officer’s mess, leading to ‘scenes of great jubilation’
+- 9 November – 24 bottles of Whiskey are arriving for the officer’s mess, leading to ‘scenes of great jubilation’

-11 November – Nine I tanks arrive from 8 R.T.R.
+- 11 November – Nine I tanks arrive from 8 R.T.R.

-12 November – Three more tanks arrive on transporters.
+- 12 November – Three more tanks arrive on transporters.
 A and B Squadrons now have 15 I tanks each.

-14 November – C Squadron has been issued transport, but does not have tanks yet.
+- 14 November – C Squadron has been issued transport, but does not have tanks yet.
 A Squadron has 16 I tanks, B Squadron 15 I tanks, Battalion HQ has 2 I tanks, and 6 light tanks are with the battalion.
 Distributed as follows: HQ – 4; A – 1; B – 1.

-25 November – C Squadron is arriving, fully equipped.
+- 25 November – C Squadron is arriving, fully equipped.

 The two pictures below are of great interest.
 They were almost certainly both taken in the vicinity of Bir Sherferzen, on the Libyan/Egyptian border.
 The first shows the RHQ of 42 R.T.R., with the five remaining tanks of the regiment.
 Major Rawlins had spent 24 hours trying to recover tanks and wounded who were left close to Axis positions after the attack of 22 November, and burying the dead.
 I would be grateful if anyone could identify the officers in the picture, in particular if one of them is Major Rawlins, who was killed the next day while engaging a German armoured column.
 I will write a separate post on that battle later.